Car Insurance for Infrequent Drivers

 If driving less has you considering any kind of change to your auto insurance, the first step is to talk to your agent.
-Utilizing the knowledge of an agent is always smart, but it’s absolutely critical right now with the pandemic changing so many aspects of our lives.
-Your agent can review and tweak your coverage while taking into consideration your new driving habits, the latest announcements from the state insurance commissioner and the updated policies of various insurance companies.
+Using the knowledge of an agent is always smart.
+Your agent can review and tweak your coverage based on your driving habits, the latest announcements from the state insurance commissioner and the updated policies of various insurance companies.

-Driving infrequently and on less-crowded roads might make this an ideal time for you to save on insurance by trying usage-based insurance, or UBI.
-It’s as simple as downloading a smartphone app that tracks your driving behaviors and sends the data to your insurance company.
+Driving infrequently and on less-crowded roads might make this an ideal time to try usage-based insurance, or UBI.
+It’s as simple as downloading a smartphone app that tracks driving behaviors and sends the data to your insurance company.
 If you exhibit “good” driving behaviors — obeying speed limits, gradual starts/stops, low mileage — you get a discount.
-An immediate 5 percent signup discount is typical, followed by a more significant behavior-based discount that can reach as much as 20 percent.
+An immediate 5% signup discount is typical, followed by a more significant behavior-based discount that can reach as much as 20%.
 Learn more about how these drive apps work.

 Cancellation Isn’t Optimal

-Second, having a total lapse in your auto insurance coverage — even for just a few months — can have a significant impact on the cost of reinsuring your car once you need to drive it again.
-Expect to pay as much as 20 percent more in premiums when you begin to shop for new coverage.
+Second, having a total lapse in your auto insurance coverage — even for just a few months — can have a significantly increase the cost of reinsuring your car once you need to drive it again.
+Expect to pay as much as 20% more in premiums when you begin to shop for new coverage.

 Another reason not to cancel your car insurance is that your various insurance policies should all work together as an interconnected layer of protection.
 Canceling car insurance altogether may have ripple effects on other types of coverage.
 For example, if you have an umbrella policy, you typically are required to carry an auto policy as well.

-Another option is to pause your insurance instead of canceling outright, which is also known as suspending coverage.
-The only issues with suspending coverage are that most insurance companies restrict how often you can do this, and for how long.
-For example, they may require that you suspend your coverage for at least60 days or more, and they may not allow you to suspend it more than once per year.
+One option is to pause your insurance instead of canceling it outright.
+This is also known as suspending coverage.
+While this is a good alternative to canceling coverage, most insurance companies restrict how often you can do suspend the policy, and for how long.
+For example, the insurance company may require that you suspend your coverage for at least 60 days or more, and they may not allow you to do this more than once per year.
 If you attempt to suspend your coverage too often or for too-brief periods of time, your insurance company may drop you.